sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 $ sg ci build --help
 ```

-Flags:

-* `--feedback`: provide feedback about this command by opening up a Github discussion

 ### sg ci preview

 Preview the pipeline that would be run against the currently checked out branch.